 Charter schools have a separate admissions process.
 Contact charter schools directly to learn how to apply.

 - MySchools.
 During the application period, use MySchools to learn which district (1-32) your child is zoned to for middle school, find choices for your application, and apply.
 Learn your child's zoned middle school any time of year by calling 311.

-- NYC Middle School Directory.
-Use last year's directory to explore schools and programs in your district.
-Learn about middle school admissions, including admissions methods and priorities for specific middle schools.
+- COMING SOON!
+2020 NYC Middle School Admissions Guide.
+Pick up a copy from your school counselor or at a Family Welcome Center.
+Use the guide to start exploring programs in your district and learn about middle school admissions, including admissions methods and priorities for specific middle schools.